iValencitoh/UBA-Status/README.md

 #### [*Invite the bot to your server.*](https://valencitoh.com/uba)

 ## TODO:
-* Automatic down/up status alerts on a desired channel.
 * A good lookin' README file.
 * Add more sites.
 * *(Listening suggestions)*